gabetucker2/gostack/documentation/timeline.md

 In progress:
 * Added ***stack.Coordinates()*** and ***stack.CoordinatesMany()*** to ***gostack***
+* Add coordinates to Lambda functions in otherInfo using forwardpropagation
 * Add function samples to each function documentation file
 * ***gostack*** functions parameter naming has been adjusted to be more consistent
 * ***gostack***'s functions' default parameter values have been adjusted to make more intuitive sense